MCDMSociety/MOrepo/ReadMe.md

 Multi-Objective Optimization Repository (MOrepo)
 ================================================

 This repository is a response to the needs of researchers from the MCDM society to access multi-objective (MO) optimization instances.
-The repository contains instances, results, generators etc. for different MO problems and is continusly updated.
+The repository contains instances, results, generators etc. for different MO problems and is continuously updated.
 The repository can be used as a test set for testing new algorithms, validating existing results and for reproducibility.
-All resarchers within MO optimization are welcome to contribute.
+All researchers within MO optimization are welcome to contribute.

-The repository consists of a main repository [`MOrepo`](https://github.com/MCDMSociety/MOrepo) at GitHub and a set of subrepositories, one for each contribution.
-Subrepositories are named `MOrepo-<name>` where `name` normally is the surname of the first author and year of the study.
+The repository consists of a main repository [`MOrepo`](https://github.com/MCDMSociety/MOrepo) at GitHub and a set of sub-repositories, one for each contribution.
+Sub-repositories are named `MOrepo-<name>` where `name` normally is the surname of the first author and year of the study.
 All repositories are located within the [`MCDMSociety`](https://github.com/MCDMSociety/) organization at GitHub.

 The main repository contains documentation about how to use and contribute to `MOrepo`.
-Moreover, a set of tools are given in the R package `MOrepoTools` which can be used to retrive info about test instance groups, results and problem classes.
+Moreover, a set of tools are given in the R package `MOrepoTools` which can be used to retrieve info about test instance groups, results and problem classes.

 <!-- - `instances` - A folder containing the instance sets.
 Each instance set in contained in a subfolder for each paper using the instances the first time. -->
 <!-- - `results` - A folder containing results for the instances.
 Results may be a set of nondominated points (or an approximation), upper and lower bounds etc. Results are not stored in the `instances` folder since different papers may have results for the same instances. -->
 <!-- - `misc` - A folder with stuff that cannot be included into the two folders above such as R packages, generators, converters etc.  -->
-Maintainers of `MOrepo` are Lars Relund Nielsen, Sune Gadegaard, Thomas Stridsen and Kim Allan Andersen.
+Maintainers of `MOrepo` are Lars Relund Nielsen <larsrn@econ.au.dk>, Sune Gadegaard <sgadegaard@econ.au.dk>, Thomas Stridsen <thst@dta.dk> and Kim Allan Andersen <kia@econ.au.dk>.

-Maintainers of contributions are Sune Lauth Gadegaard <sgadegaard@econ.au.dk>, Lars Relund <junk@relund.dk>.
+Current maintainers of sub-repositories are Sune Lauth Gadegaard <sgadegaard@econ.au.dk> and Lars Relund <junk@relund.dk>.

 Current contributors to the repository are S.L.
 Gadegaard, A. Klose, L.R.
 Nielsen, C.R.
 Pedersen, K.A.
 Andersen, D. Tuyttens, J. Teghem, Ph.
-Fortemps, K. Van Nieuwenhuyze.
+Fortemps and K. Van Nieuwenhuyze.

 Usage
 -----